Accelerating cosmological simulations on GPUs: a portable approach using OpenMP: code

 The {\pinocchio} code operates in three main stages: \begin{enumerate} \item Generation of a linear density contrast field $\delta$ on a uniform grid; this is a Gaussian random process that is connected to the gravitational potential $\phi$ through the Poisson equation: $\nabla^2\phi = \delta$.
 We refer to this stage as the \texttt{Initialization} module. \item Calculation of a ``collapse time'' for each grid point; this is a non-linear function of the eigenvalues of the Hessian of the gravitational potential, $\partial_i\partial_j\phi$.
 This operation, that is repeated several (10 to 20) times by smoothing the density contrast field over several scales, involves Fast Fourier Transforms (FFTs) to compute the second derivatives of the (smoothed) potential, and a diagonalization of this matrix to obtain the eigenvalues $\lambda_1, \lambda_3, \lambda_3$.
 These eigenvalues serve as input for a custom solver that estimates the collapse time, described below.
 The collapse-time calculation is part of a broader module, referred to as \texttt{Fmax}, which also encompasses the previously mentioned FFT operations. \item Assembly of collapsed particles into structures, such as halos or filaments, by tracing their hierarchical formation.
 This phase identifies bound structures and constructs merger trees based on the computed collapse times and a prediction of particle trajectories before collapse.
 We refer to this stage as the \texttt{Fragmentation} module. \end{enumerate}

 Our GPU porting effort begin from the legacy code publicly available on GitHub at the link \url{https://github.com/pigimonaco/Pinocchio.git}.
-The legacy version is designed exclusively for multi-core CPU architectures, using a hybrid MPI/OpenMP approach described in~\cite{Monaco:2013qta}.
+The legacy version is designed exclusively for multi-core CPU architectures, using a hybrid MPI + OpenMP approach described in~\cite{Monaco:2013qta}.
 The timing breakdown of this legacy implementation in a full production run is reported in Table~\ref{full_run_pinocchio_timing}.
+The measurements correspond to the typical configuration described later in Section~\ref{Production_runs}, using 180 compute nodes, each with 16 MPI tasks per node and 2 OpenMP threads per task (32 CPU cores per node), on the NVIDIA platform.

 Despite its modest cost, the collapse time calculation was chosen as the first target for GPU acceleration.
 Thanks to the modular structure of {\pinocchio}, kernels can be ported incrementally, and the collapse time, computed from the Hessian of the gravitational potential, is the most naturally GPU-portable, being an embarrassingly parallel computation.